Where are Mt. Mitake, Oume and Akigawa located?

 The special express trains run on holidays

-One thing you should know is that this special train is parted at Haijima station.
-The train car No.1 to No6 head for Okutama (boud for Oume and Mitake) and the train car No.7 to No.10 head for Musashi Itsukaihchi at Akigawa Valley.
-(As of Oct 2016) Be sure and check the number of train car when you get on.
+One thing you should know is that this special train is parted by cars at Haijima station 拝島.
+The train car No.1 to No6 head for Okutama (bound for Oume and Mitake) and the train car No.7 to No.10 head for Musashi Itsukaihchi at Akigawa Valley.
+(As of Oct 2016) Be sure and check the car number when you get on.